The Medieval Institute, located on the seventh floor of the Hesburgh Library, welcomes scholars and researchers from around the world.

 Resources for Your Visit

-The Notre Dame Office of Public Affairs and Communications hosts find.nd.edu, a resources page with information about travel, housing, dining, and other visitors' needs in Notre Dame and South Bend
+- Find.nd.edu, a resource page from the Notre Dame Office of Public Affairs and Communications hosts with information about travel, housing, dining, and other visitors' needs in Notre Dame and South Bend

 - New Employee Guide